Bombus dahlbomii Facts

 Bombus dahlbomii Distribution, Habitat, and Ecology

-Like many related invertebrates, the fascinating Bombus dahlbomii lives as a colonial insect.
-However, the colonies rarely become as large as some others.
-Typically, these consist of one queen and roughly 100 workers.
+Like many related invertebrates, the fascinating Bombus dahlbomii also lives as a colonial insect.
+The colonies of this particular insect, however, rarely become as large as some others.
+Typically, in fact, these colonies consist of one queen and roughly 100 workers.

-Additionally, just as other types of bee, this species feeds on the nectar and pollen of various plants.
-But, this species prefers to keep its foraging patterns small.
+Just as other types of bee, this fascinating species also feeds on the nectar and pollen of various plants.
+This species, though, prefers to keep its foraging patterns small, which does set it apart somewhat.
 It only forages long distances when local resources are scarce.